Failproof high protein crepes you can make at home – Only 4 ingredients

 What protein powder should I use?

-When you are choosing a protein powder, a lot will be based on personal choice.
+When you’re choosing a protein powder, a lot will be based on personal choice.

 Do you want a dairy or plant-based protein?

-Dairy based powders are usually whey or concentrate.
+Dairy-based powders are usually whey or concentrate.
 I personally prefer a whey isolate because the protein content is higher than in a concentrate.
-They also have less lactose if that is a consideration for you.
+Whey protein isolate also has less lactose if that is a consideration for you.

-Plant based powders may have single or multiple protein sources like pea, hemp, etc. They are definitely the way to go if you cannot or prefer not to consume dairy.
-Of note, they tend not to blend as well as dairy-based powders and some people don’t care for the feel of the powder in beverage form.
+Plant-based powders may have single or multiple protein sources like pea, hemp, etc. They are definitely the way to go if you cannot or prefer not to consume dairy.
+Of note, they tend not to blend as well as dairy-based powders and some people don’t care for the mouthfeel of the plant-based powders in beverage form.

 In protein crepes and protein balls, I notice very little difference between plant and dairy based powders, so it is more about considering how else you will want to use the powder.

-Do you prefer pre-flavored or would you rather add your own flavor?
+Do you prefer pre-flavoured or would you rather add your own flavour?

 My personal go-to powder is Canadian Protein’s unflavoured, unsweetened whey isolate.
 I really like natural flavors in my smoothies, protein balls, and crepes.
 I don’t care for what my dad refers to as “scratch & sniff” flavors interfering.
 (Those who are old enough to remember the scratch & sniff sticker era know exactly what I’m talking about.)

-I also find the sweetness of flavored proteins overpowering.
-I do have some cookies & cream flavored powder on hand as well for times that I want to make a shake with just water & powder.
-Typically, I'll use half unflavoured with half cookies & cream to keep the sweetness at my preferred level.
+I also find the sweetness of flavoured proteins overpowering.
+I do have some cookies & cream flavored powder on hand for times that I want to make a quickie shake with just water & powder.
+Typically, I’ll use half unflavoured with half cookies & cream to keep the sweetness at my preferred level.

 This is not to say that my way is best!
 I’m sharing my thought process on how I take MY personal preferences into account.

-Other people love the flavored powders because they don’t HAVE to add anything themselves.
+Other people love the flavoured powders because they don’t HAVE to add anything themselves.

 As always, the question is, what works for you based on how you want to use your protein powder?